locationtech/geomesa/docs/user/kafka/install.rst

 As described in section :ref:`geomesa_and_geoserver`, GeoMesa implements a `GeoTools`_-compatible data store.
-This makes it possible to use GeoMesa Keafka as a data store in `GeoServer`_.
+This makes it possible to use GeoMesa Kafka as a data store in `GeoServer`_.
 GeoServer's web site includes `installation instructions for GeoServer`_.

 .. _installation instructions for GeoServer: http://docs.geoserver.org/stable/en/user/installation/index.html